Our Services

 Bleeding can happen when inflamed diverticula irritate nearby blood vessels.
 Even small amounts of blood should never be ignored.

-If you're experiencing this symptom, Ubie's free AI-powered Blood in stool symptom checker can help you understand possible causes and guide your next steps in just a few minutes.
+If you notice blood in stool, it's important to understand what might be causing it—Ubie's free AI-powered symptom checker can help you identify possible causes and determine your next steps in just minutes.

 It's important to remember that stool changes are just one piece of the picture.
 Diverticulitis is usually diagnosed based on a combination of symptoms, medical history, physical exam, and imaging tests.